Bioavailability: How your body uses nutrients correctly

 The bioavailability of proteins depends on their quality and the correct combination of essential amino acids.

-Retinol from animal sources is particularly well absorbed (about 70–90%), while plant carotenoids are absorbed much more variably.
+Retinol from animal sources is absorbed particularly well (about 70–90%), while plant carotenoids are absorbed much more variably.

 3. Iron: Vitamin C makes the difference